open2b/scriggo-site/site/templates/show-render.md

 # Show and Render

 The [show](#show) statement renders values and shows them, while the [render](#render) operator renders a template file.
-The render operator it is usually used in a show statement to show the rendered file.
+The render operator is usually used in a show statement to show the rendered file.

 ## Show